Shresta-Voruganti/ai-wardrobe1/README.md

-# Smart Wardrobe
+# AI Wardrobe
 This project aims to provide an intelligent solution for managing your wardrobe and generating outfits based on the clothes you own.
-By leveraging computer vision and machine learning, the Smart Wardrobe system can analyze uploaded clothing items, identify their characteristics, and store them in a digital wardrobe.
+By leveraging computer vision and machine learning, the AI Wardrobe system can analyze uploaded clothing items, identify their characteristics, and store them in a digital wardrobe.
 It also utilizes an AI model to generate fashionable outfits using the available clothes.

 ## Features
 * **Clothing Detection**: The Smart Wardrobe system uses computer vision techniques to identify various types of clothing items from images or uploaded photos.